 Quote: “I feel that the violin has one of the longest, most varied histories of most any other instrument.
 The wide range of its stylistic capabilities and vast palette of tone colors is truly inspiring, challenging, and amazing!”

 Active as a freelance musician in both Missouri and Illinois, he is principal cellist and librarian of the Alton Symphony Orchestra.
 He is a cellist for the Landolfi String Quartet, Richard Wappel Trio, and Gateway Festival Orchestra.
-He has played as extra cellist for Town & Country Symphony, Florissant Valley Symphony, Illinois Symphony Orchestra, Masterworks Chorale, and other area ensembles and support ensembles of touring performers, including Amy Grant and Bernadette Peters.
+He has played as extra cellist for Town & Country Symphony, Florissant Valley Symphony, Illinois Symphony Orchestra, Masterworks Chorale, University City Symphony Orchestra, and other area ensembles and support ensembles of touring performers, including Classic Albums Live, Amy Grant, Michael W. Smith, Bernadette Peters, Celtic Tenors, Il Divo, and Johnny Mathis.
 He is a former principal cellist of Town & Country Symphony and former associate principal cellist of University City Symphony.
 He is a member of Musicians’ Association of St. Louis (AFM Local 2-197), Suzuki Association of the Americas, and Viola da Gamba Society of America.

 Brian Elder has been performing and writing music professionally for over fifteen years.
 His diverse style of performance and songwriting has been called “folky, jazz-inflected funk” by the St. Louis Post Dispatch.
 Brian performs on vocals, violin, mandolin, and guitar.
 He also serves as the Principal Second Violinist of the University City Symphony Orchestra, Violinist with the Gateway Festival Orchestra and performs regularly with various ensembles in the St. Louis Metro area.
 Brian holds a Master of Music in Music Education degree from Boston University and is the current music director at the Fulton School at St. Albans.